Explore Countries

 Visa officers assess multiple factors before deciding.
 Here are the most common reasons for rejection:

-Financial insufficiency Inability to prove you can cover tuition + living costs in USA Provide bank statements, scholarships, I-20 proofs
+Financial insufficiency Inability to prove you can cover the tuition and the living costs in USA Provide bank statements, scholarships, I-20 proofs

 Weak academic background Low GPA, test scores, or unclear academic intent Strengthen your SOP & show academic readiness